MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/enable-service-log-on-sm.md

 If required accounts aren't provided with service log on permission, then *monitoringhost.exe* doesn't run under those accounts.
 Which means, some of the workflows such as SLA/SLO wouldn't run.
 In such case, the following error event is logged in the Operations Manager event log:

-<em>The Health Service could not log on the RunAs account XXXXXXX for management group XXXX because it has not been granted the *Log on as a service</em>
+<em>The Health Service couldn't log on the RunAs account XXXXXXX for management group XXXX because it hasn't been granted the *Log on as a service</em>

-Here is a sample error:
+Here's a sample error:

 ![Screenshot of identify accounts that need service log on permission.](./media/enable-service-logon-sm/identify-logon-type.png)